This Week In Ideas Shared With A Panopto Video — May 30, 2014

 Sometimes getting out of the office for a day is the best way to give yourself space to think up new ideas, dig into potential new opportunities, and find solutions to old, unanswered problems.

 It sure seems like this past long weekend helped to inspire a number of Panopto users.
 In this shortened week after holidays in the US and UK, we still saw a host of exciting new ideas, insights, and information recorded and shared.

-In the spirit of passing it on, here are just a few of the ideas shared online this week with Panopto’s presentation recording software.
+In the spirit of passing it on, here are just a few of the ideas shared online this week with Panopto’s multi-camera video software.

 Join the Henry Ford Health System’s Dr. Anita Patel for this recorded presentation on how health care practitioners should communicate “bad news” with patients, including a six-step framework for helping those in the medical industry appropriately plan and conduct these often difficult but essential conversations.

 Professor Ken Birman of Cornell University delves into the state of the United States’ electric power grid, and the vision for a “smart grid” in this recorded lecture.
 Join Birman’s classroom as he covers the potential of smart grids, smart meters, and smart homes, as well as historical and technical hurdles to the implementation of each.

 Ever wondered why we talk about time the way we do?
 How the sun and moon do — and don’t — still factor in to the digits on our watches, or where and how time zones are applied?
 Find out everything you’ve ever wondered about how time works, in this lecture capture recording from Central Michigan University.